 - Non-owned auto insurance: This is designed to cover your company’s additional liability exposures if an employee or contractor uses a non-company-owned vehicle to do jobs for your business.
 Though these vehicles may already have liability coverage, because your company can be named in a lawsuit following an accident, it will need this added coverage.

 A local independent insurance agent can help you determine which coverage types are right for your Florida business.
 Your agent can also help you secure an affordable umbrella insurance policy if you wish to have more liability coverage than your commercial vehicle policy will offer.

 Why Work with an Independent Agent in Florida?

 Because businesses can own anything from economy-sized cars to 18-wheeler trucks, commercial vehicle insurance needs can vary.
 Obviously, a business that relies on one or two cars for making local deliveries will have vastly different coverage needs than one that uses large trucks for interstate commerce.

 A local independent agent can help you find a competitively priced policy that meets all of your coverage requirements.
-Contact an insurance agent in Florida to learn more and to start comparing commercial vehicle insurance quotes.
+Contact an independent insurance agent in Florida to learn more and to start comparing commercial vehicle insurance quotes.

 ©2023, Consumer Agent Portal, LLC.
 All rights reserved.